 Poultry and Livestock

 - Animal Husbandry- Most of the farmers use mix crop-livestock system to increase their standards of living and income.
 Animal Husbandry is an agricultural branch that deals with the practices of farming, breeding, and care of farm animals such as cattle, dogs, sheep, and horses.
-In India, about 70 million small, and medium farmers, labors, and a large number of women are dependent in the livestock sector.
+In India, about 70 million small, and medium farmers, labours, and a large number of women are dependent in the livestock sector.

 - Fisheries- Aquaculture or fisheries is an important part of food production providing economic security to the millions of people besides livelihood support.
 In India, the total fish production contribution from inland sources is about 64 percent and 36 percent from the marine sector (sea and oceans).
 Today, fisheries contribute a total of 0.8 percent of the total GDP.